Koenkk/zigbee2mqtt.io/docs/devices/WK34-EU.md

 ---
 title: "LELLKI WK34-EU control via MQTT"
-description: "Integrate your LELLKI WK34-EU via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your LELLKI WK34-EU via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-12-31T16:51:16
 pageClass: device-page
 ---